 5. TERM AND TERMINATION.

 5.1 Term.
 Unless earlier terminated in accordance with its terms, each Service Order will have the initial term set forth in the Service Order (the “Initial Term“).
-Unless otherwise set forth in a Service Order, upon the expiration of each Initial Term, the term of a Service Order will renew automatically for additional terms of one (1) year each (each, a “Renewal Term“, and together with the Initial Term, the “Term“), unless either a party notifies the other party, at least ninety (90) days prior to the end of the then-current Term that it has elected to terminate such Service Order, in which event such Service Order will terminate at the end of such Term.
+Unless otherwise set forth in a Service Order, upon the expiration of each Initial Term, the term of a Service Order will renew automatically for additional terms (each, a “Renewal Term“, and together with the Initial Term, the “Term“), unless either a party notifies the other party, at least ninety (90) days prior to the end of the then-current Term that it has elected to terminate such Service Order, in which event such Service Order will terminate at the end of such Term.
+Each Renewal Term shall be of the same duration as the stated duration of the Initial Term.
 Unless earlier terminated in accordance with its terms, this Agreement will expire on the date the last Service Order then in effect expires or is terminated pursuant to the terms and conditions set forth in this Agreement.